frankleitelemoscosta/The_Walking_in_Matrix/README.md

 ![](https://user-images.githubusercontent.com/107070061/226108916-b37c30be-d111-4ec2-9d4a-1e01bd3901ed.gif)

-The first comand compiler the code and used the comand with "gcc", this is happend because the Make file is just a list of comands that required when their comands are write in the terminal, this means that you can open the make file catch the comand wrote and put in terminal and click enter that will happend the compiler and execute and remove the executable.
+The first comand compile the code and used the comand with "gcc", this is happend because the Make file is just a list of comands that required when their comands are write in the terminal, this means that you can open the make file catch the comand wrote and put in terminal and click enter that will happend the compile and execute and remove the executable.
 Each comand will do a action,the make compiler, and make run execute the executable that was generated when the comand make wrote in terminal, and the make clean clean the executable the files of the project, they are: